EslamAsHhraf/Grades-auto-filler/README.md

 #### 18. Check if the student select more than one choice or no choice the answer will be X but if the student select only one choice so the answer will be the character of the choice (A, B, C, etc.).

-#### 19. Calculate the number of rows and map the result array to the real dat
+#### 19. Calculate the number of rows and map the result array to the real data
 #### 20. Output will be in excel sheet like this
 >  excel sheet name "result Grades sheet"